Passemoildev/P5-Dev-Web-Kanap/README.md

 The server should run on `localhost` with default port `3000`.
 If the server runs on another port for any reason, this is printed to the console when the server starts, e.g. `Listening on port 3001`.

+#### How it works

+First, choose a sofa to open the dedicated web page.
+You can personalise your sofa (color) and change the quantity of your order.
+Then you can command.
+Just enter your information in the formulary (with data verification).
+All the datas are saved in the local storage.
+Then you're on your cart.
+Once you validate it, you've finally ordered your sofas.
+Congrats !